ibouelezz/fe-annotation/README.md

 ### **Assumptions Made**

-1. User can assign tasks to themselves or other users through `/tasks/assign`.
+1. Users can assign tasks to themselves or other users through `/tasks/assign`.
 2. Files uploaded by users are scoped to their user ID for security.
 3. Tasks are marked as "completed" when all annotations are finalized.
+4. It was not clear at what time the task should be "in progress".
+5. Renamed `annotation` inside `annotations` object to be `text`.
+6. Add further helpful fields such as `createdAt`, we can use it to sort tasks.

 ---

 ### **Future Improvements**

 1. **Enhanced UI**:

     - Implement a good design for better look and feel.

 2. **Real-Time Updates**:

     - Integrate Firestore listeners for real-time task updates.